 By prior arrangement and departmental invitation only.
 Includes classroom experience and work in comparative methodologies.
 Designed for the student considering a language teaching career.
-Does not replace student teaching or EDUC 434.
+Does not replace student teaching.
 Does not count as 400-level requirement in major or minor.
 Carried out in Spanish.
 S/F grading only.
 Prerequisites: SPAN 301 and 310.